PregnancyPregnancy during travel carries important risks that should be considered carefully prior to booking the trip

 Mother to child transmission of chikungunya virus infection has been reported in women who were infected with the virus in the later stages of pregnancy and had fever in the days immediately prior to or during labour [15, 16].

 Dengue is transmitted by daytime biting Aedes spp mosquitoes.
 While pregnancy is not thought to increase the incidence or severity of this disease, some case reports suggest that dengue may predispose women to certain pregnancy complications.
 It has been suggested that women in late pregnancy should avoid travel to areas of ongoing disease, and those earlier in pregnancy should consider dengue a serious hazard .

-A possible link between exposure to Zika virus infection in pregnancy and microcephaly and other congenital malformations (birth defects) has been identified and investigations are ongoing .
+There is scientific consensus that Zika virus is a cause of microcephaly and other congenital anomalies (also referred to as congenital Zika syndrome) .
 It is recommended that pregnant women should postpone non-essential travel to areas with current active ZIKV transmission until after pregnancy, see specific advice for pregnant women and women who are planning to conceive in our news item.